Ottawa St. Anthony Italia: History

 The team was runner up to the Windsor Border Stars in the 2004 Open Canada Cup.

 In 2006, Italia were Open Canada Cup and Canadian National Challenge Cup champions.

 In 2013, the boys U14 team won the Eastern Ontario District Soccer Association L5 league, and was promoted to the ERSL.

 In 2018, the men's team were finalists in the Ontario Cup, losing 1-0 to Caledon FC.

 2006 Open Canada Cup

 The competitive club's most recent triumph came with winning the Open Canada Cup in 2006, defeating the Toronto Lynx who, at the time, were members of the USL First Division, two tiers above Italia in the Canadian soccer pyramid.

-Roster

-The roster from the Open Canada Cup final, 24-Sep-2006.